Norm Hiscock

 Norm Hiscock is a Canadian screenwriter, producer and director.
-He is known for his work on Saturday Night Live, King of the Hill, The Kids in the Hall, Corner Gas, Parks and Recreation, Brooklyn Nine-Nine and most recently as an executive producer on People of Earth, Trailer Park Boys: The Animated Series and Space Force.
+He is known for his work on Saturday Night Live, King of the Hill, The Kids in the Hall, Corner Gas, Parks and Recreation, Brooklyn Nine-Nine and most recently, an executive producer on People of Earth, Trailer Park Boys: The Animated Series, Space Force and King Of The Hill:Revival.
 He was also a writer on The Kids in the Hall film, Kids in the Hall: Brain Candy.